 Invisible, undetectable, permanent, and reversible if needed.

-Custom lens replacement eliminates presbyopia and delivers clear vision at all distances with premium intraocular lenses selected for your lifestyle.
+Custom Lens Replacement eliminates presbyopia and delivers clear vision at all distances with premium intraocular lenses selected for your lifestyle.
+The proactive choice for patients who don't want to wait for cataracts to develop before taking action.

 We understand that life is expensive.
 Schorr Vision makes this process easier by offering 24 month interest free financing.
 We also accept major credit cards, health savings accounts (HSAs) and Flex Spending Accounts (FSAs).